Q&A: Wound care

 It started with career day in 7th grade.
 I shadowed a podiatrist, and I fell in love with the whole concept of treating people, doing surgery and making house calls, but still being able to balance having time for a family.
 With wound care, it’s very rewarding to help the healing progress.
 If a patient has given up on a wound, they may talk about amputation.
 So, it’s wonderful to be able to help people avoid that and to be functional, active and normal again.

-Q. How do you unwind after a day caring for others?
+Q. How do you unwind after a day?

 I’m a huge sports fan.
 I played baseball in college, and was in a semi-pro baseball league as well.
 At home, my wife and I are focused on our three children.
 I love spending time with them—making sure that they enjoy sports and outdoor activities and get a good education.